Stolen pickup crashes on I-85 near Archdale

 The driver, Scott Joseph Dillinger, 49, of Charlotte, was taken to an area hospital to be treated for injuries that were described as not life-threatening.
 Charges are expected, according to the State Highway Patrol.

 No law enforcement officers or other motorists were injured.
-All lanes of I-85 opened to traffic early Tuesday afternoon.
+All lanes of I-85 opened to traffic early that afternoon.

 Commented